Jose Trevino Player Props: Yankees vs. Cubs

 Jose Trevino At The Plate

-- Trevino is batting .215 with four doubles, four home runs and eight walks.
+- Trevino is hitting .211 with four doubles, four home runs and eight walks.

-- He has hit a long ball in 8.2% of his games this year, and 2.5% of his plate appearances.
+- He has hit a home run in four games this season (8.0%), leaving the park in 2.5% of his chances at the plate.

-- In 22.4% of his games this year, Trevino has had at least one RBI.
-He's picked up more than one in 6.1% and driven in three or more of his team's runs in one contest.
+- Trevino has had an RBI in 11 games this year (22.0%), including three multi-RBI outings (6.0%).
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.